More than 27 million people across the world are living with osteoarthritis, so I am one a very select few with this disease!!.

-So having seen this, it is probably timely to discuss what exactly is Osteoarthritis (OA).
-It is a chronic condition of the joints and in most people it is as a result of normal wear and tear of our daily lives which causes it.
+Perhaps it is now timely to discuss what exactly is Osteoarthritis (OA).
+It is a chronic condition (degenerative joint disease) of the joints and in most people it is as a result of normal wear and tear of our daily lives which causes it.

 People who play a lot of sport in their younger days may develop arthritis at a younger age, most likely this is because they have accelerated the ageing process of their bodies, which naturally includes joints.

 In normal speak it is when the padding (cartilage) between the joints wears out, have a guess at what this does, causes pain!
 The pain it causes differs from person to person, so in most situations when someone says they have pain from arthritis and that it hurts a helluva lot … believe them!

 Now that we know the symptoms and what OA is actually where do we go?

 Do we just accept that, live with it and take painkillers for the rest of our lives and watch TV as there is nothing else that we can do without hurting ourselves?
 A dilemma?
 Not likely, but I can see how attractive that option is, especially if you have got it worse than I do!